 I came to love the end-to-end nature of the question.
 It encapsulates all the aspects of value delivery: was I using the right skill in the right place?
 Maybe.
 Was I skilled enough to be helpful?
 Maybe.
 Was I communicating achievements thoroughly and clearly?
 Maybe.
-Was I conceiving value itself in a way compatible with company’s values?
+Was I conceiving value itself in a way compatible with the company’s values?
 Maybe.
-The assessment I was performing more or less every four weeks was taking care of the whole pipeline and this was returning a dramatic insight.
+The assessment I was performing more or less every four weeks was taking care of the whole pipeline, and this was returning a dramatic insight.

 Walking the talk

 I have developed software for years, for more than 2 decades.
 Since 2004 I have practiced agile software development, and I have always faced the problem of bringing people with me along this path: friends, business partners, colleagues, and audiences, not to mention coachees and customers.
 As always, trying to change people’s behavior induces some amount of resistance, and I learned that doing in the first person what you ask to do is one of the key change enablers.
 Thus I have always asked people to start writing automated tests, but I wrote them first.
 I proposed to practice Test Driven Development, but I have always coded this way on my own.
 I started questioning the way we write contracts, and in the face of skepticism, I experimented with my own company first.

 So it felt perfectly natural to me now to start asking for different feedback about myself as an employee to directly challenge the status quo of performance appraisal.
 Once privately deployed this kind of informal, anonymous, and comprehensive assessment about myself, no one anymore could argue it was a request made with no skin in the game.
 Performance appraisal could suddenly be discussed on a wider level with no protections from ivory towers.